sunithachepuri/AWS-Services/RDS/README.md

   Hybrid Cloud Integration: Extend on-premises databases into the cloud for scalability and reliability.

-  ### RDS Configuration using AWS CLI
+  ### RDS Configuration using AWS CONSOLE

-  1. Create an RDS Instance
+  # 1. Create an RDS Instance